KnowEnG/Simplified-InPheRNo/README.md

 ## Description of required inputs:
-#### Input1.1: A file containing the list of transcription factors (TFs):
+#### Input1: A file containing the list of transcription factors (TFs):
 This is a csv file in which rows contain the names of the regulators (e.g. TFs).
 The file should not have a header.
 As an example see the file "Data/TF_Ensemble.csv".

-#### Input1.2: A file containing p-values of gene-phenotype associations only for genes of interest:
+#### Input2: A file containing p-values of gene-phenotype associations:
 This is a (gene x phenotype) csv file (see "Data/Pvalue_gene_phenotype_interest.csv" as an example).
-The rows correspond to target genes of interest (this may be only a subset of all genes, or it may be all the genes).
+The rows correspond to target genes of interest.
 The p-value for TF-phenotype should not be included in this file.
 The value assigned to each gene represents the p-value of association between the expression of that gene and the variation in the phenotype across different samples obtained using a proper statistical test (e.g. a ttest for binary phenotype or Pearson's correlation for continuous, etc.).
-The genes should be sorted in an ascending order based on the p-value (smallest p-values appear first).
 The file is assumed to have a header.

 Example: